make-all/tuya-local/README.md

 #### protocol_version

-&nbsp;&nbsp;&nbsp;&nbsp;_(string or float) (Required)_ Valid options are "auto", 3.1, 3.2, 3.3, 3.4.
-If you aren't sure, choose "auto", but some 3.2 and maybe 3.4 devices may be misdetected as 3.3 (or vice-versa), so if your device does not seem to respond to commands reliably, try selecting between those protocol versions.
+&nbsp;&nbsp;&nbsp;&nbsp;_(string or float) (Required)_ Valid options are "auto", 3.1, 3.2, 3.3, 3.4, 3.5, 3.22.
+If you aren't sure, choose "auto", but some 3.2, 3.22 and maybe 3.4 devices may be misdetected as 3.3 (or vice-versa), so if your device does not seem to respond to commands reliably, try selecting between those protocol versions.
+Protocol 3.22 is a special case, that enables tinytuya's "device22" detection with protocol 3.3.
+Previously we let tinytuya auto-detect this, but it was found to sometimes misdetect genuine 3.3 devices as device22 which stops them receiving updates, so an explicit version was added to enable the device22 detection.

 At the end of this step, an attempt is made to connect to the device and see if it returns any data.
 For tuya protocol version 3.1 devices, the local key is